cs2113-s25/cs2113-s25.github.io/wrkshts/J0_basic_java.md

 The program does not change the season, because the original season variable, which is a pointer to `Winter` is reassigned to a new string, `Spring`, inside the method.
 That breaks the link with the original season in `main`.

 ### q
+What is the `this` keyword in Java?

+#### s
+The `this` keyword stores the memory address of the current object being used with a constructor/method.
+It is available inside the method as a variable, typically to refer to the object's fields and disambiguate them from local variables with the same name.

+### q

 What is the output of the main method below?
 Please explain.